-Create & convene ad hoc committee to develop CQIS beginning in years 2 & beyond: 08/30/2015 Monthly meetings of ad hoc committee to develop ongoing plan specifying: how participants, advocates, & others will participate in the CQIS; processes to assess effectiveness of the waiver & system improvements; measures & processes employed for remediation; how areas for improvement will be identified & prioritized; processes & timelines for compiling information & communicating to external parties; & processes to assess & revise QIS as needed.
-08/30/2015 ii.
-System Improvement Activities b.
+Create & convene ad hoc committee to develop CQIS beginning in years 2 & beyond: 12 Monthly meetings of ad hoc committee to develop ongoing plan specifying: how participants, advocates, & others will participate in the CQIS; processes to assess effectiveness of the waiver & system improvements; measures & processes employed for remediation; how areas for improvement will be identified & prioritized; processes & timelines for compiling information & communicating to external parties; & processes to assess & revise QIS as needed.
+9 2 ii.
+System Improvement Activities ----- -------- -------------------- ------------

+Train parties responsible for implementing the CQIS 10/1/12 - 12/31/12 b.
 System Design Changes i.
 Describe the process for monitoring and analyzing the effectiveness of system design changes.
 Include a description of the various roles and responsibilities involved in the processes for monitoring & assessing system design changes.
 If applicable, include the State's targeted standards for systems improvement.